 MRCP(UK) Part 1 Examination format

-The MRCP(UK) Part 1 examination is designed to assess a candidate's knowledge and understanding of the clinical sciences relevant to medical practice and of common or important disorders to a level appropriate for entry to specialist training.
+The MRCP(UK) Part 1 exam is designed to assess a candidate's knowledge and understanding of the clinical sciences relevant to medical practice and of common or important disorders to a level appropriate for entry to specialist training.
 Knowledge is an essential base for the practice of clinical reasoning and vital as a basis for learning during postgraduate training to develop understanding of disease and their treatment.

-The content of the examination is based on a blueprint.
+The content of the exam is based on a blueprint.
 This outlines the composition of the papers, including the likely number of questions under each broad clinical topic heading.
 This has been updated to reflect the new terminology used in the new UK Internal Medicine curriculum, and it will be used from the 2020/1 diet of the examination.
 Details of the new blueprint can be found here.

 Number of questions*